 The development of the international shrimp (Pandalus borealis) fishery in NAFO Division 3M is described.
-Various indices show that even the stock was in high levels in 2006 and 2007 the lack of good recruitments in the last years and the progressive disappearance of the strong year classes 2001 and 2002 have caused a drastic decline of the stock.
-Although the fishing effort in recent years was low and from 2011 a moratorium over shrimp fishery was established, the increase of cod biomass (the most important predator of northern shrimp in 3M) has probably been the cause of the successive bad recruitments and resulting decline of the stock.
-The revised Nominal catches declined from 63 970 tonnes in 2003 to 5 448 tonnes in 2009 and 1 988 in 2010.
+Various indices show that even the stock was in high levels in 2006 and 2007 the lack of good recruitments in the last nine years and the progressive disappearance of the strong year classes 2001 and 2002 have caused a drastic decline of the stock.
+Although the fishing effort in recent years was low and from 2011 a moratorium over shrimp fishery was established, the increment of large specimens in the cod stock, especially since 2010, has raised the predation mortality on redfish and shrimp, and it is the main factor inducing the decline of abundance and biomass in the last years.
 No catches have been recorded since 2011 due to the moratorium.
-The female biomass from EU survey was variable though without trends at a relative high level from 1998 to 2007 but since then the estimated biomass initiated a drastic decline to lowest levels in the EU survey series in 2011, 2012 and 2013.
+The female biomass from EU survey was variable though without trends at a relative high level from 1998 to 2007 but since then the estimated biomass initiated a drastic decline to lowest levels in the EU survey series from 2011 to present.
+Although in recent years 2015, 2016 and 2017 the total biomass indexes increased significantly compared to previous year (around 72%, 62% and 14% respectively) it remains at very low level.
 Also after the strong 2002 year-class (i.e. age 2 in 2004), all the subsequent year classes have been weak and the recruitment prospects remain uncertain.

-Considering the 15% of the maximum survey female biomass index as a limit reference point for biomass (B{lim}), the stock remain since 2011 in the collapse zone defined by the NAFO PA framework.
-The low exploitation rates in the recent past years and the moratorium in 2011, 2012 and 2013 have not provoked changes in the state of the stock.
-Also the recruitment prospects remain uncertain and therefore the fishing mortality would be set as close to zero as possible in 2014.
+Considering the 15% of the maximum survey female biomass index as a limit reference point for biomass ( $B{lim}$ ), the stock remain since 2011 in the collapse zone defined by the NAFO PA framework.
+The low exploitation rates in the recent past years and the moratorium in 2011-2014 have not provoked changes in the state of the stock.
+Also the recruitment prospects remain uncertain and therefore the fishing mortality would be set as close to zero as possible in 2018-2019.